 You can repeat these steps for each of the libraries you want to add (music, TV shows and so on).

-Once you have picked some libraries, click Next.
+Once you've picked some libraries, click Next.

-You now able to add some Plex 'Channels', like BBC iPlayer, or skip this for now by pressing Next.
+You're now able to add some Plex 'Channels', like BBC iPlayer, or skip this for now by pressing Next.

 Your Plex setup should now be complete, so press Done to finish the process.

 Now Plex needs some time to analyse your library and find all the necessary data to fill it.
 The amount of time required will depend on how much media you've added to your libraries.
 Once the analysis is complete, we'll explain how to add a Plex account, making things a bit easier to access from your PlayStation 4.

 The Plex app is a great way to enjoy your media on your PS4, because it has a really friendly user menu.